Christoph of Schleswig-Holstein

 Christoph of Schleswig-Holstein (22 August 1949 – 27 September 2023) (German: Christoph Prinz zu Schleswig-Holstein) was the head of the House of Schleswig-Holstein-Sonderburg-Glücksburg (commonly known as the House of Glücksburg) and, by agnatic primogeniture, of the entire House of Oldenburg between 1980 and 2023.
 Traditionally he would have been the eighth Duke of Schleswig-Holstein and Duke of Glücksburg, styled as His Highness.
 He was a male-line descendant of Christian I of Denmark, and was also descended cognatically from numerous more recent monarchs, including Queen Victoria of the United Kingdom, Emperor Alexander II of Russia and several more recent Danish kings.
 His paternal grandmother was Princess Marie Melita of Hohenlohe-Langenburg, a great-granddaughter of Queen Victoria.

 House of Schleswig-Holstein-Sonderburg-Glücksburg

 The House of Oldenburg — in one of its cadet branches — is patrilineally the royal house of Norway (1450–1818 and since 1905) and the United Kingdom (since 2022), and has been the reigning dynasty of several other countries including Denmark, Greece, Sweden and Russia.
-As such, Christoph was the agnatic head of the family that today includes Harald V of Norway and, patrilineally, Charles III of the United Kingdom.
+As such, Christoph was the agnatic head of the family that today includes Haakon VIII of Norway and, patrilineally, Charles III of the United Kingdom.
 His great-great-grandfather, Friedrich, Duke of Schleswig-Holstein-Sonderburg-Glücksburg, was the older brother of Christian IX of Denmark, and through him Christoph is heir by male primogeniture to the Danish title Duke of [Schleswig-Holstein-Sonderburg-]Glücksburg (heir of the last extant ducal branch of the House of Schleswig-Holstein-Sonderburg) conferred by the Danish crown in 1825.
 Christoph was also, cognatically, a descendant of Queen Victoria and Alexander II of Russia.